amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 ```

 That's looking good.
 If you have an older version of Ruby or Rails
-installed, please install the 4.2.1 version before you read any further.
+installed, please install the 4.2 version before you read any further.

 Now we start by creating a new Rails project with the name
 `testproject`.
 Ruby on Rails is a framework, so we first need to set up
 the corresponding directory structure and basic configuration, including
 several scripts.
 Easy as pie, just use the command
-`rails new testproject`:
+`rails new testproject` to create everything you need:

 ``` {.bash}
 $ rails new testproject